-When the ULP packets are sent unmodified, that is, while the initial locators=ULIDs are working, this introduces no new concerns; an implementation's existing mechanism for delivering these errors to the ULP will work.
-But when the shim on the transmitting side replaces the ULIDs in the IP address fields with some other locators, then an ICMP error coming back will have a "packet in error" which is not a packet that the ULP sent.
+When the ULP packets are sent without the payload extension header, that is, while the initial locators=ULIDs are working, this introduces no new concerns; an implementation's existing mechanism for delivering these errors to the ULP will work.
+See Figure 29.

+But when the shim on the transmitting side inserts the payload extension header and replaces the ULIDs in the IP address fields with some other locators, then an ICMP error coming back will have a "packet in error" which is not a packet that the ULP sent.
 Thus the implementation will have to apply the reverse mapping to the "packet in error" before passing the ICMP error up to the ULP.
+See Figure 30.